What Really Happens to Your Body During an Overdose

 The Bottom Line

-An overdose affects nearly every part of your body, and the consequences can be severe.
+Xanax overdose affects nearly every part of your body, and the consequences can be severe.
 Understanding how an overdose impacts the body highlights the importance of responsible substance use and recognizing when it’s time to seek help.
 If you or someone you know struggles with substance use, there are people and resources ready to help.